-IZAAC SMITH shares a particularly unique experience travelling in Japan’s Akita prefecture.
+Izaac Smith shares a particularly unique experience traveling in Japan’s Akita prefecture.

 In February this year I was lucky enough to be given the opportunity to do something very few people have ever had the chance to do.